-Jason Fulton starts reasonably well.
-He doesn’t offer a massive income without any work.
-Instead, Jason tells us his personal story and how he tried every online way to make money.
+Let’s Talk Fusion, Jason Fulton latest program launch.
+Jason starts with his personal story and how he tried every online way to make money.
 He states he signed up for a bunch of scams that took his money.
 He says that he is not like the people who scammed him.
-So with that said, let’s talk about Fusion-Jason Fulton.
+So with that said, let’s talk about Fusion – Jason Fulton.

 Jason has a typical sob story just like all other product offers; for the purpose of, trying to take your money.
 I’ll tell more about his story later.